-AI governance goals include not only an AI policy that consists only of actions for complying with the Social Principles of AI, but also include a data utilization policy that covers other elements while including actions for complying with the Social Principles of AI.
-Obviously, it is up to each company whether or not to call this AI policy.
-Representative examples of AI governance goals can be found in various literature12.
+Al governance goals include not only an Al policy that consists only of actions for complying with the Social Principles of Al, but also include a data utilization policy that covers other elements while including actions for complying with the Social Principles of Al. Al governance goals may include a policy of enhancing a positive impact such as improvement of inclusion with Al. Obviously, it is up to each company whether or not to call this Al policy.
+Representative examples of Al governance goals can be found in various literature12.